Samar-exe/dotfiles/README.md

 > [!NOTE]
 > Even though I use arch and can build hyprland using yay, I have not done so.
 I have cloned the main repo from github in my .local/src directory and then compiled Hyprland.

-Now Assuming your aur helper is 'yay', follow the steps below, follow the steps below:
+Now Assuming your aur helper is 'yay', follow the steps below:

 1. Dependencies:
 ```bash